 Unless you are hiding under a rock, you know the biggest buzzword in marketing right now, is “funnel.”
 I firmly believe half the people using the word don’t even know what it means.
-I shit you not, 99% of the answers I see on threads in forums contain the word “funnel”
+I shit you not, 99% of the answers I see on threads in forums contain the word “funnel.”

-People say shit like “you need to fix your funnel” or “you gotta get a converting funnel” on a lot of the ads I see on facebook too.
-OH THE IRONY!!!
+People say shit like “You need to fix your funnel” or “You gotta get a converting funnel” on a lot of the ads I see on Facebook, too.
+OH, THE IRONY!!!
 People creating a funnel to teach people how to create a funnel…

-Now, I’m not an idiot, I know that different markets have different buying habits.
+Now, I’m not an idiot.
+I know that different markets have different buying habits.
 I can only speak for what has worked [successfully] for me.
-To be clear I sell a very high end consulting service on a monthly retainer, like you would pay a lawyer or other trusted adviser.
-Also know that I am the highest paid (as far as I know) consultant in my field.
+To be clear, I sell a very high-end consulting service on a monthly retainer, like you would pay a lawyer or other trusted adviser.
+Also, know that I am the highest paid (as far as I know) consultant in my field.

 Today, you’re about to learn how to knock off my simple funnel, and why this simple funnel is SO POWERFUL.

-First off, allow me to explain what a funnel is and what purpose it serves for your business.
+First off, allow me to explain what a funnel is and what purpose it serves your business.

 A funnel is internet marketer slang for a series of web pages that attract clients and eliminate window shoppers.

-In order to knock off my funnel you will need the following:
+To knock off my funnel you will need the following:

-Step 1 – Create A sales Video
+Step 1 – Create a Sales Video

 Video is a big deal in sales for a few reasons.
 The most important being AUTHORITY.
-Think about this; since you were a tiny baby, your parents probably sat you in front of a TV and told you who ever was on was important to you and or them.
+Think about this; since you were a tiny baby, your parents probably sat you in front of a TV and told you whoever was on was important to you and/or them.

-From relying on the TV for your news and information, to watching TV characters becoming our heroes the people on video have always played an important role in influencing our lives.
+From relying on the TV for your news and information to watching TV characters becoming our heroes, the people on video have always played an important role in influencing our lives.

 Here’s the pattern

-– 15 second reframed into, 2-4 mins of killer content, strong call to action, pattern interrupt at the end.
-You can see EXACTLY what I’m talking about here on this Youtube Video
+– 15 seconds reframed into, 2-4 mins of killer content, strong call to action, pattern interrupt at the end.
+You can see EXACTLY what I’m talking about here on this YouTube Video

 for $5-10 each.